See-through clothing: 18th and 19th centuries

-During the 1770s and 1780s, there was a fashion for wrap-over dresses which were sometimes worn by actresses in Oriental roles.
-These were criticised by Horace Walpole among others for resembling dressing gowns too closely, while others objected to their revealingly thin materials, such as silk gauze and muslin.
-In the 1780s the chemise a la Reine, as worn by Marie Antoinette in a notorious portrait of 1783 by Élisabeth Vigée Le Brun, became very popular.
+During the 1770s and 1780s, there was a fashion for wrap-over dresses, which were sometimes worn by actresses in Oriental roles.
+These were criticised by Horace Walpole among others, for resembling dressing gowns too closely, while others objected to their revealingly thin materials, such as silk gauze and muslin.
+In the 1780s the chemise à la Reine, as worn by Marie Antoinette in a notorious portrait of 1783 by Élisabeth Vigée Le Brun, became very popular.
 It was a filmy white muslin dress similar to the undergarment also called a chemise.
 In 1784 Abigail Adams visited Paris, where she was shocked to observe that fashionable Frenchwomen, including Madame Helvétius, favoured the more revealing and sheer versions of this gown.

-By the end of the 1790s, Louis-Sébastien Mercier, observing the dress of Frenchwomen, noted that demi-mondaines were dressing in a manner he described as "a la sauvage", comprising a semi-sheer muslin gown worn only over a flesh-coloured bodystocking, with the breasts, arms and feet bare.
+By the end of the 1790s, Louis-Sébastien Mercier, observing the dress of Frenchwomen, noted that demi-mondaines were dressing in a manner he described as "a la sauvage", comprising a semi-sheer muslin gown worn only over a flesh-coloured bodystocking, with the breasts, arms, and feet bare.
 Mercier blamed the public display of nude or lightly draped statues for encouraging this immodesty.

 In the very late 18th century and for the first decade of the 19th, neoclassical gowns made of lightweight translucent muslin were fashionable.
-As the fabric clung to the body, revealing what was beneath, it made nudity à la grecque, a centrepiece of public spectacle.
+As the fabric clung to the body, revealing what was beneath, it made nudity à la grecque a centrepiece of public spectacle.
 The concept of transparency in women's dress was often satirised by caricaturists of the day such as Isaac Cruikshank.

 Throughout the 19th century, women's dresses, particularly for summer or evening wear, often featured transparent fabrics.
 However, these were almost always lined or worn over opaque undergarments or an underdress so that the wearer's modesty was preserved.